nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_WEBPACK.md

 The user should see the contact form at the top of the view, and the list of contacts underneath it.

-> **Bonus:** Are there any other modules that could be made?
+> **Food for thought:** Are there any other modules that could be made?
 Do any modules have more than one possible responsibility?
 Perhaps something that is a general utility function.

 ## Practice: Product Ordering